billmdevs/gene-code/README.md

 # **Gene-code**

-Code and content for the final research project work on the *Predictive Analysis and Modeling of Disease Classes using Genetic Data.*
+Code and content for the final research project work on the *Predictive Analysis and Modeling of Disease Classes using Deep Learning and Genetic Microarray Data.*

 **_Abstract_** ​: